Updated March 2019

 By now you must be saying, “how durable can this thing be?”
 “I have light bulbs in the house that go out all the time!”
 I get it, I had the same concerns.

 The SteriPen Ultra does come with a sturdy neoprene case as well as a guard that goes over the bulb.
+Like any device do your best to take care of it but I have been VERY impressed at how durable this little guy is.

 Whether it’s a good thing or not, electronics have slowly crept their way into our off-grid excursions.
 With that comes risk, the risk of stuff breaking.
 We are relying on our phones instead of a compass and map.
 And now water purification!